TFirst99/pokerDataAnalysis/README.md

 unzip the dataset

-place the dataset and analyze.py in the same locaiton
+place the dataset and analyze.py in the same location

 run analyze.py with python 3